DevOps-Model-Architect/TechXchange2024_LAB-1447/docs/01_Introduction_to_basic_UML.md

-# Introduction
+# Lab 1

-## Lab 1: Basic usage and introduction to UML Models and Diagrams
+## Basic usage and introduction to UML Models and Diagrams

 What we want to achieve in this lab a short introduction how to use DevOps Model Architect.
 You will get an overview how to use the Modeling Perspective and a simple intro into UML Models and Diagrams.